LucWill/lucwill.github.io/_posts/2025-03-28-job-satisfaction-analysis.md

 ![Feature Importance]({{ site.baseurl }}/images/2025-03-28-feature_importance.png)

+Knowledge_8 rates the statement: "I feel like I have the tools and/or resources to quickly understand and work on any area of my company's code/system/platform."
+Knowledge_3: "I can find up-to-date information within my organization to help me do my job."

 Interestingly:
 - Salary and work experience play a role.
 - Subjective self-assessments such as **Purchase Influence** or **JobSatPoints** appear.